Geaht/DER/README.md

 ## How to use the code

-Download the source code from this repository and add it along with the subdir to your MATLAB path.
+Download the source code from this repository and add it to your MATLAB path.
 To run the automated artefact detection you need to execute `DER.m` in MATLAB.
 Please provide the data path and define the spike-sorting algorithm used (*'Wave_clus'* or *'Combinato'*) as: